We use cookies on this site to enhance your experience.

 N/A |

-The Ontario Universities Program in Field Biology (OUPFB) provides students from participating universities with a tremendously varied selection of field courses.
+Ontario Universities Program in Field Biology (OUPFB) program offers the students from participating universities a varied selection of field courses.
 If you are interested in the natural world and keen on gaining the experience and perspective uniquely offered through field-based learning and research, this is your opportunity.
-The Department of Biology at Laurier will contribute in 2023 with a new course, module #10, Subarctic Aquatic Ecology, which will be taught by Dr. Heidi Swanson.
-The Laurier (internal) course number for module #10 is BI394 (The Changing North: Subarctic Ecosystems in the Face of Climate Warming).
+In 2024, you can choose from among 19 courses.
+The Department of Biology at Wilfrid Laurier University will contribute with two courses: module 6: Field Botany- Medicinal Plants in Flora of Ontario, taught by Dr. Mihai Costea, and module 10: Subarctic Aquatic Ecology, taught by Dr. Heidi Swanson.

 Enrolment in each course is limited.
 Each university has only a small number of guaranteed spots in certain courses.
 This is why it is important to have several course options in your application.
-After the first round of applications described above, most likely at the beginning of March, the remaining sits will be made available on the OUPFB courses’ webpage, and can be filled by students from any university in the order of their application.
-Therefore, an application for these remaining sits will be possible at this stage too.
+After the first round of applications described above, most likely at the beginning of March, the remaining sites will be made available on the OUPFB webpage, and can be filled by students from any university in the order of their application.
+However, do not wait until then because most courses will fill up quickly during the first round of applications.

 Courses may be cancelled if there are too few early applications or if mandated by the host university and/or provincial Government.

-The $350 deposit will be refunded if a student is not accepted into the course of his/her choosing (first or second choice).
-However, students who drop a field course should not expect a refund of any field course-related costs.
-Efforts are made by host universities to find a replacement in case of a drop out, but if that is not possible, the deposit will not be reimbursed.
+IMPORTANT: The $350 deposit will be refunded if a student is not accepted into the course of their choosing (first or second choices).
+However, students who drop a field course after they were accepted should not expect a refund of any field course-related costs.
+Efforts are made to find a replacement in case of a drop out, but if that is not possible, the deposit will not be reimbursed.

-Please contact Drs.
-Mihai Costea (mcostea@wlu.ca) or Heidi Swanson (hswanson@wlu.ca) if you have questions.
+Please contact Dr. Mihai Costea (mcostea@wlu.ca) or Dr. Heidi Swanson (hswanson@wlu.ca) if you have questions.